LawleyFall2017/230-fall2017/weekly_materials/week6/formsExercise.md

 Now you need to tackle the radio buttons.
 Unlike the other input fields, they have a label for the group rather than for the indvidual items, and you want the text describing each option to come after the button rather than before it.
 As a result, you don't want the buttons to have the same 300px width as the other input fields, because that wouldn't leave room for the descriptive text.
 Using an <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors">attribute selector</a>, change the width of the button fields to `auto` by selecting only the input fields with a type of `radio`.

+[Note: After creating this example, I discovered that there's a better way to include labels for each radio button; the next iteration of this exercise will use that!]

 The radio buttons are in an unordered list.
 Remove the bullets in front of each button by changing the list-style for the ul element to none.

 To make the list of options line up vertically with its label, change the display type for the ul from its default of block (which pushes it to a new line) to the inline-block style we used for the labels.
 Then vertically align it in the same way you did for the `<textarea>` field.
 It's still not quite right, but you can fix that by setting margin and padding to 0.